stoyicker/master-slave-clean-store/README.md

  `module_name/build/dokka/module_name/index.html`.
 # Tests
  Unit and integration tests are written using [Spek](htts://spekframework.org), the specification framework for Kotlin.
 Run them with the `test` Gradle task in each module.
-To run them from the IDE, you can install the Spek plugin from the IDEA plugin browser.
+ Instrumentation tests are only present in the `app` module and can be run using the `cAT` task.